 Short bio #2

-Lindsey Danis (any) is a queer writer of fiction and essays whose writing has appeared in AFAR, Fodor’s, Condé Nast Traveler, Longreads and Eater, and elsewhere.
+Lindsey Danis is a writer and LGBTQ travel expert who has written for AFAR, Condé Nast Traveler, AAA and Longreads.

 Lindsey lives in the Hudson Valley of New York with her partner and two dogs.
 When not writing, Lindsey can be found hiking, kayaking, or cooking.